clustertech/cpfs-os/docs/user-guide/install.md

 on IPoIB for connectivity.
 For the best performance, it is a good idea to set the MTU of the IP network to be sufficiently high so that most network transfers need not be fragmented.
-We recommend an MTU of at least 34000 if allowed by the network.
+We recommend an MTU of at least 34000 (maximum 65520) if allowed by the network.
+Note that the MTU value has to be consistent across the whole InfiniBand subnet.

 # CPFS Installation #